 This was another very cool event.
 Like, really cool.
 It was hosted at an incredible venue at the Dallas Cowboys practice facility, with the accompanying hotel and shopping district right next door.
 It was a perfect setting to host an event, and using the facilities at The Star was right out of the top drawer.

-To me, what really made this event impressive was seeing the level of maturity and capability of the high school All-Americans playing in the game.
-It was high-level lacrosse, but more importantly they were good kids.
-I certainly didn’t have my life that put together when I was their age.
+What really made this event impressive was seeing the level of maturity and capability of the high school All-Americans playing in the game.
+It was high-level lacrosse.

 So, there you have it!
 Those are my top 5 favorite lacrosse destinations.
 What are yours?
 Share in the comments or on social media, tagging us @LaxAllStars.
 We’d love to hear from you!